zacernst/pycypher-nmetl/README.md

 ```

 If you want to understand what's happening, what Python classes are being built, etc., then you'll
 have to use the source, Luke.
+Check out the `__main__` function at the end of the `cypher.py` script.
+There
+are no docs yet.
+Like I said, this is a *work in progress*.

 ## Installation